nvim-lua/kickstart.nvim/README.md

 zR - Expand all fold
 zM - Collapse all folds (we can also use mouse as ufo plugin is installed)

+:NeoTree will open the file tree (or) Ctrl+b
+:Format will format the python file with black format

 ```
 ### To install locally